-always_query_grou p_plugin If a group_plugin is configured, use it to resolve groups of the form % group as long as there is not also a system group of the same name.
-Normally, only groups of the form %:group are passed to the group_plugin.
-This flag is off by default. always_set_home If enabled, sudo will set the HOME environment variable to the home directory of the target user (which is root unless the -u option is used).
-This effectively means that the -H option is always implied.
-Note that by default, HOME will be set to the home directory of the target user when the env_reset option is enabled, so always_set_home only has an effect for configurations where either env_reset is disabled or HOME is present in the env_keep list.
-This flag is off by default. authenticate If set, users must authenticate themselves via a password (or other means of authentication) before they may run commands.
-This default may be overridden via the PASSWD and NOPASSWD tags.
-This flag is on by default. closefrom_override If set, the user may use sudo 's -C option which overrides the default starting point at which sudo begins closing open file descriptors.
-This flag is off by default. compress_io If set, and sudo is configured to log a command's input or output, the I/O logs will be compressed using zlib .
-This flag is on by default when sudo is compiled with zlib support. exec_background By default, sudo runs a command as the foreground process as long as sudo itself is running in the foreground.
-When the exec_background flag is enabled and the command is being run in a pty (due to I/O logging or the use_pty flag), the command will be run as a background process.
-Attempts to read from the controlling terminal (or to change terminal settings) will result in the command being suspended with the SIGTTIN signal (or SIGTTOU in the case of terminal settings).
-If this happens when sudo is a foreground process, the command will be granted the controlling terminal and resumed in the foreground with no user intervention required.
-The advantage of initially running the command in the background is that sudo need not read from the terminal unless the command explicitly requests it.
-Otherwise, any terminal input must be passed to the command, whether it has required it or not (the kernel buffers terminals so it is not possible to tell whether the command really wants the input).
-This is different from historic sudo behavior or when the command is not being run in a pty.
+If a group\plugin is configured, use it to resolve groups of the form % group as long as there is not also a system group of the same name.
+Normally, only groups of the form %:group are passed to the group\plugin.
+This flag is off by default.

+always\set\home If enabled, sudo will set the HOME environment variable to the home directory of

+SUDOERS(5) File Formats Manual SUDOERS(5) the target user (which is the root user unless the -u option is used). largely obsolete and has no effect unless the env_reset flag has been HOME is present in the env_keep list, both of which are strongly de This flag is off by default. n disabled or authenticate If set, users must authenticate themselves via a password (or other a authentication) before they may run commands.
+This default may be via the PASSWD and NOPASSWD tags.
+This flag is on by default be overridden case_insensitive_gro pup If enabled, group names in sudoers will be matched in a case insent This may be necessary when users are stored in LDAP or AD.
+Thi default. case_insensitive_use er If enabled, user names in sudoers will be matched in a case insensit.
+This may be necessary when groups are stored in LDAP or AD.
+The default. closefrom_override If set, the user may use the -C option which overrides the default st which sudo begins closing open file descriptors.
+This flag is off by • • compress_io If set, and sudo is configured to log a command's input or output, the compressed using zlib .
+This flag is on by default when sudo is zlib support. - exec_background By default, sudo runs a command as the foreground process as long running in the foreground.
+When the exec_background flag is enalt command is being run in a pseudo-terminal (due to I/O logging or to flag), the command will be run as a background process.
+Attempts controlling terminal (or to change terminal settings) will result in the being suspended with the SIGTTIN signal (or SIGTTOU in the case settings).
+If this happens when sudo is a foreground process, the co- granted the controlling terminal and resumed in the foreground with intervention required.
+The advantage of initially running the comm background is that sudo need not read from the terminal unless the explicitly requests it.
+Otherwise, any terminal input must be passed command, whether it has required it or not (the kernel buffers term possible to tell whether the command really wants the input).
+This historic sudo behavior or when the command is not being run in a p bled and the bled and the the use_pty to read from the ne command e of terminal command will be h no user hand in the command d to the inals so it is not is different from